Threats to Professional Licensure: State List

 HB 1937: Died in Committee in 2017.

-As originally filed, House Bill 883 would have created a pilot program that would require state agencies to submit two or more existing regulations to be “replaced or repealed” before a new regulation can be approved.
-The substitute removes the two-for-one requirement and creates a three-year regulatory reduction pilot program with a goal of the program to reduce regulatory requirements, compliance costs, and regulatory burdens with the Department of Professional and Occupational Regulation and the Department of Criminal Justice Services by 25% by July 1, 2021.
+These identical bills (HB 883 & SB 20) became the bipartisan regulatory reform deal between Governor Northam and the General Assembly.
+As originally filed, HB 883 would have created a pilot program that would require state agencies to submit two or more existing regulations to be “replaced or repealed” before a new regulation can be approved.
+The current version as well as SB 20 removes the two-for-one requirement and creates a three-year regulatory reduction pilot program with a goal of the program to reduce regulatory requirements, compliance costs, and regulatory burdens within the Department of Professional and Occupational Regulation and the Department of Criminal Justice Services by 25% by July 1, 2021.
+These measures have faced little opposition, passing the Senate by a vote of 40-0.
+The measure has been approved by the Governor.

 HB 1195 creates the Joint Commission to Evaluate Professional and Occupational Licensing Requirements to examine the statutory and regulatory professional and occupational licensing requirements of the regulatory boards within the Department of Professional and Occupational Regulation to determine whether such requirements may be reduced or eliminated while still, in the least restrictive manner, protecting the public health and safety.
 A similar bill, HB 2221, was introduced during the 2017 Legislative Session, but died in committee.